-Rutgers Global works closely with faculty and staff to develop and fully execute both research and non-research-related international agreements, which typically are non-binding documents that formalize an institution-to-institution partnership with a foreign entity (e.g. Memorandum of Understanding).
-Rutgers University does not always require international agreement for simple research partnerships, but sometimes an international collaborator may require an agreement before a grant proposal can be submitted or before research collaborations can proceed.
-Rutgers Global, in conjunction with members of the University central administration (including the Senior Vice President for Academic Affairs and the Office of General Counsel) are responsible for ensuring that international agreements generate mutual benefit, set realistic expectations, manage risks, and adhere to campus, state, and federal requirements.
+Rutgers Global works closely with faculty and staff to develop and fully execute both research and non-research-related international agreements, that formalize an institution-to-institution partnership with a foreign entity (e.g. Memorandum of Understanding).
+Rutgers University does not always require an international agreement for simple research partnerships, but sometimes an international collaborator may require an agreement before a grant proposal can be submitted or before research collaborations can proceed.
+Rutgers Global, in conjunction with members of the University central administration (including the Executive Vice President for Academic Affairs (EVPAA) and the Office of General Counsel) are responsible for ensuring that international agreements generate mutual benefit, set realistic expectations, manage risks, and adhere to campus, state, and federal requirements.
 All international agreements must be signed by the SVPAA and may be co-signed by other university authorities, when appropriate.
-The International Agreements resource page provides additional information about developing and executing international agreements.
+The Rutgers Global International Agreements resource page resource page provides additional information about developing and executing international agreements.

 Foreign Visiting Scientists and Scholars